TrellixVulnTeam/swahilipython_SCMU/Doc/reference/introduction.rst

 Jython
    Python implemented in Java.
-This implementation can be used as a scripting language for Java applications, or can be used to create applications using the Java class libraries.
+This implementation can be used as a scripting language for Java applications, or can be used to create applications using the Java kundi libraries.
 It is also often used to create tests for Java libraries.
    More information can be found at `the Jython website <http://www.jython.org/>`_.

 Python for .NET